December 2025 Journal Entries

 #0064 (2025-12-20): Matt DiPalma - 12001 (RP2040_AVR)

+Designed programmer PCB and attempted to create a DIY PCB at home using etching solution.
+See video of it in action.
 The photos below show the final product which actually works well as an Atmega328P programmer; I tested several blink programs.
 The rows of header pins also almost make this into an Arduino-like devboard, though it lacks any external oscillator or other peripherals.
 I did have to shave down the bottom of my USB-C cable so it could come in flush.
 A lot about this whole project could be improved significantly, but I had a lot of fun with it.
-This investigation was a massive success, and we did barely manage to complete it on schedule.
+This investigation was a massive success, and we did barely manage to complete it on schedule

 #0063 (2025-12-19): Matt DiPalma - 12001 (RP2040_AVR)